 PII data obtained through a request from ETA must not be disclosed to anyone but the individual requestor except as permitted by the Grant Officer.

-Grantees must permit ETA to make onsite inspections during regular business hours for the purpose of conducting audits and/or conducting other investigations to assure that the grantee(to include: SCWDB and VCCS programs funded by WIOA funds) is complying with the confidentiality requirements described in the Virginia Workforce Letter.
-In accordance with this responsibility, granted (to include: SCWDB and VCCS programs funded by WIOA funds) must make records available to this Agreement (to include: grant agreement, contract of MOU) available to authorized persons for the purpose of inspection, review and/or audit.
+Programs funded by WIOA Title I must permit ETA to make onsite inspections during regular business hours for the purpose of conducting audits and/or conducting other investigations to assure that the grantee(to include: SCWDB and VCCS programs funded by WIOA funds) is complying with the confidentiality requirements described in the Virginia Workforce Letter 19-05..

-Grantees (to include: SCWDB and VCCS programs funded by WIOA funds) must retain data received from ETA only for the period of time required to use it for assessment and other purposes or to satisfy applicable Federal records retention requirements, if any.
+Grantees (to include: SCWDB and VCCS programs funded by WIOA funds) must retain data received from ETA only for the period of time required to use it for assessment and other service provision related purposes consistent with applicable Federal records retention requirements.
 Thereafter, the grantee (to include: SCWDB and VCCS programs funded by WIOA funds) agree to destroy the data using appropriate processes related to the data (for example: deletion of electronic data).

-A grantee's (to include: SCWDB and VCCS programs funded by WIOA funds) failure to comply with the requirements included in this policy (and TEGL 39-11), or any improper use or disclosure of PII for an unauthorized purpose, may result in the termination or suspension of the grant, contract or memorandum of understanding, or the imposition of special conditions or restrictions, or such as the Grant Officer may deem necessary to protect the privacy of participants or the integrity of data.
+A grantee's (to include: SCWDB and VCCS programs funded by WIOA funds) failure to comply with the requirements included in this policy (and TEGL 39-11), or any improper use or disclosure of PII for an unauthorized purpose, may result in the termination or suspension of the grant, contract or memorandum of understanding, or the imposition of special conditions or restrictions, such as the Grant Officer may deem necessary to protect the privacy of participants or the integrity of data.